PacktPublishing/The-Kaggle-Book-2nd-Edition/Chapter_06/README.md

-# Competition Tasks and Metrics
+# Chapter 6: Competition Tasks and Metrics

-This chapter details how evaluation metrics for certain kinds of problems strongly influence the way you can operate when building your model solution in a data science competition.
-The chapter also addresses the large variety of metrics available in Kaggle competitions.
+This chapter emphasizes that understanding the **target metric** is crucial for scoring highly in any competition.
+The metric details, including the formula, code to reproduce it, and submission file format, can be found in the Evaluation tab on the competition's Overview page.
+The chapter also introduces the **Meta Kaggle dataset**—a collection of rich data about Kaggle's community and activity—which can be used to analyze metrics and competition data.
+It highlights the need to handle never-before-seen metrics, noting that in recent years, typically two competitions out of every three required studying and understanding a metric from scratch.